Dr. Gina Delucca, PsyD

 - Suicide Risk Assessment and Intervention

-People from all walks of life come to therapy for a variety of reasons: they want to change something, better understand themselves, have an emotional outlet, obtain perspective from someone who can remain non-judgemental and objective, clarify what they want and what is most important to them, obtain assistance in making a difficult decision, better manage stress or other psychological symptoms, or improve their self-perception or outlook on life.
+People from all walks of life come to therapy for a variety of reasons: they want to change something, better understand themselves, have an emotional outlet, obtain perspective from someone who can remain non-judgmental and objective, clarify what they want and what is most important to them, obtain assistance in making a difficult decision, better manage stress or other psychological symptoms, or improve their self-perception or outlook on life.
 Client who typically feel drawn to work with me specifically tend to prefer a more action-oriented and present-focused approach to therapy.
 While developing insight and self-understanding in therapy can be very powerful by itself, I like to try to empower my clients to use their insight to create concrete change in their lives.
 I also like working with clients who are interested in setting goals and doing homework assignments between sessions.

 My therapeutic style is integrative and draws upon techniques from a variety of approaches, including cognitive-behavioral therapy (CBT), dialectical behavior therapy (DBT), acceptance and commitment therapy (ACT), solution-focused brief therapy (SFBT), motivational interviewing (MI), psychodynamic therapy, and person-centered therapy.
 I aim to tailor my approach to best meet your individual needs and preferences.